Board of Directors

 Mr. Samuels currently serves as a director at Perrigo Company, PLC, and Centene Corporation.

 Peter J. Arduini

 President and Chief Executive Officer of GE Healthcare

 Mr. Arduini, age 57, has been president and chief executive officer of GE Healthcare, a global medical technology, pharmaceutical diagnostics, and digital solutions innovator, since January 2022.

-Prior to joining Baxter, Mr. Arduini worked for General Electric Healthcare, where he spent much of his 15 years in a variety of management roles for domestic and global businesses, culminating in leading the global functional imaging business.
+Prior to joining Baxter, Mr. Arduini worked for General Electric Healthcare, where he spent 15 years in a variety of management roles for domestic and global businesses, culminating in leading the global functional imaging business.

-Mr. Arduini also serves on the Board of Directors of ADVAMED (the Advanced Medical Technology Association), the Board of Directors of MDIC (the Medical Device Innovation Consortium), and the Board of Directors of the National Italian American Foundation.
+Mr. Arduini also serves on the Board of Directors of ADVAMED (the Advanced Medical Technology Association) and the Board of Directors of the National Italian American Foundation.
 Mr. Arduini also serves on the Board of Trustees of Susquehanna University.

 Julia A. Haller, MD